-During the semester there are have several different types of graded activities
+During the semester there are several different types of graded activities

-- Exams (50 points each) - participation in weekly class discussions (10 points each) - Course assignments (20 points each) Most assignments will be weekly Database Projects.
-They will be a mixture writing SQL statements, Creating Data Modeling Documents.
-We will also have a Group Project that use a variety of Collaboration Tools such as Document Markup in MS Word.
+- Exams - participation in weekly class discussions - Course assignments, they will be a mixture writing SQL statements and creating data modeling documents.
+We will also have Group Projects that use a variety of Collaboration Tools such as Document Markup in MS Word, collaboration tools in Canvas and other cloud based collaboration tools.
 This will permit team members to review assignments together and use tools for collaborative editing of lab reports.
-Also, we will review the use of GIT and GITHUB a document versioning tool used by professional in Computer Technology. - Final project and presentation (100 points)
+Also, time permitting, we will review the use of GIT and GITHUB, a document versioning tool used by professionals in Computer Technology. - Final project and presentation (100 points)

-Final grades will determined based on the percentage of the total points each student has earned during the semester:
+Final grades will determined based on the percentage of the total points each student has earned during the semester.
+This will be calculated by dividing the total points earned by the total possible points that you could have earned during the semester: